woelke/vim-clang-format-py/README.md

 ## Requirements
-Your vim must support Python 3, which can simply be checked in vim by the commands
+Your vim must support Python 3, which can be checked in vim by the commands

     :version
     :py3 rint("test")